(April 1, 2014 through March 31, 2015)

 Throughout the year we offer station tours to groups and individuals, designed to inform and educate members of the public as to employment opportunities and basic operations related to broadcasting.
 In every tour we speak with attendees (individuals, groups, students) and explain employment, internship and the operations at the radio station.
 We also field questions covering a broad range of topics.

-The Promotions Director gave a tour to one adult and two children, explaining various aspects of radio broadcasting and responding to inquiries.
+The Promotions Director & General Manager gave a tour to 17 adults from the Barber Center’s Club Erie, explaining various aspects of radio broadcasting and responding to inquiries.

 Provision of training to management level personnel as to methods of ensuring equal employment opportunity and preventing discrimination.

-A session was held with the Operations Manager/Program Director to review EEO recruitment and documentation materials to ensure that the organization operates appropriately to maintain EEO and prevent discrimination in hiring practices.
+A session was held with to review EEO recruitment and documentation materials to ensure that the organization operates appropriately to maintain EEO and prevent discrimination in hiring practices.